 Known for his fiery nature on the edge of the mat, Manning instills in his wrestlers a sense of determination and pride through his actions and demeanor.
 His guidance teaches his athletes to become winners in life, which translates into success in the classroom, on the mat and in their lives beyond wrestling.

-In addition to their success on the mat, Husker wrestlers under Manning have earned 88 academic all-conference selections, including 47 academic All-Big Ten awards during Nebraska’s first five seasons in the conference.
-Three Huskers were named to the 2014 NWCA All-Academic Team.
-In 2012, Nebraska turned in the nation’s best team grade-point average (3.46) for the first time in school history.
-Manning’s beliefs and values in developing student-athletes are evident right outside his office, where former Husker All-Americans Bryan Snyder and Jason Powell are members of the NU staff.
+In addition to their success on the mat, Husker wrestlers under Manning have earned 100 academic all-conference selections, including 59 Academic All-Big Ten awards during Nebraska’s first six seasons in the conference.
+In 2012, Nebraska turned in the nation’s best team grade-point average (3.46).
+Manning’s beliefs and values in developing student-athletes are evident right outside his office, where former Husker All-American Bryan Snyder is a member of the NU staff.

 Manning’s coaching philosophy is one that he began during his competitive days, developed during his time as an assistant coach and continues to modify during his time as head coach at Nebraska.